PARQUE TAYRONA

 The park becomes more and more popular every year with tourists, particularly backpackers, looking to escape the cities for the golden sands and clear blue water of the Caribbean.

-Entrance to Parque Tayrona currently costs $34,000 pesos for foreigners or $13,000 pesos for Colombians.
+The foreigner entrance fee is a bit higher than for Colombians.
 The only way that a foreigner will be charged the Colombian rate is if they have Colombian residency.
 A mere work visa and/or assurance of "But I've been living here for ages!" isn't enough.
-Believe me, I've tried!

 Payment is possible in cash or with credit/debit card.
 You will be issued with a ticket and a wristband, which you must keep until you leave the park, and also a simple map.